Application Instructions and Phases

 Education Format and Validating Courses

 GCAS College Dublin's primary focus is on rigorous scholarship both online and in person--i.e., a blended learning model.
 Although you may take all of the required coursework in our live online platform interacting with the professor and other students, your courses will not be validated until you have taken Doctoral Comprehensive Examinations (DCEs) in person administered by a GCAS faculty member.
 This means that you will be required to take DCEs in person, normally after you complete 1 academic year of research.
 These exams can happen at one of our in-residence events, seminars, summer institutes or on our campus in Ireland (or other campuses) where arrangements can be made.
 There is no additional charge for exams except when a proctored exam is arranged external to GCAS events.
 Students must notify their academic advisor if they wish to take exams 1 month prior to a GCAS event during which exams are administered.

 Please be advised there are English Language Requirements that each applicant must meet or exceed in order to be offered acceptance.
-Please familiarize yourself with our language requirements in section 1.17 in the Student Handbook.
+Please familiarize yourself with our language requirements in section 1.19 in the Graduate Student Handbook.